go-sdk

 PkgGoDev

-This repository contains an unreleased implementation of the official Go software development kit (SDK) for the Model Context Protocol (MCP).
+This repository contains an implementation of the official Go software development kit (SDK) for the Model Context Protocol (MCP).

-Package documentation
+Package / Feature documentation

-The SDK consists of three importable packages:
+The SDK consists of several importable packages:

 package main